 The Most Beautiful National Parks in Ecuador

-Cayambe Coca National Park is unique because it protects lands in two very different regions of Ecuador—the cold, rocky highlands and the hot, humid Amazon basin as well as the miles of cloud forest in between.
-The park is so large that it has three separate entrances, and it is impossible to visit all in a single day.
-The first entrance is near the town of Cayambe and provides access to the snow-covered volcano of the same name.
-The second entrance is near the spa town of Papallacta and leads to pocket lakes full of trout and forests full of tanagers.
-The third entry point sits near the community of Santa Rosa de Quijos and is a great location to see the tallest waterfall in Ecuador, La Cascada San Rafael.
+Cayambe Coca National Park is full of contrasts, comprised of cold, rocky highlands and the hot, humid Amazon basin as well as miles of cloud forest in between.
+There are three separate entrance points to the park, and it’s so vast (nearly a million acres) that it would be impossible to explore all of it in a single day.
+The first entrance is near the town of Cayambe and provides access to the snow-covered volcano of the same name (superb for hiking), the second entrance is near the spa town of Papallacta (known for its geothermal hot springs) and leads to lakes full of trout and forests full of tanagers, while the third entry point sits near the community of Santa Rosa de Quijos.

 Cotopaxi National Park